-It has been six months since I began this blogging adventure, and I have learned much about myself through the process of writing, the sheer terror and thrill of putting my work out there for anyone to see, and the process of letting go of the results.
-This has not been the easiest thing to do, but it’s been one of the most freeing and life-giving things I have ever done, next to psychotherapy, flying in an airplane, and serving the poor in another country.
+It has been six months since I began blogging, and I have learned much about myself through the process of writing, the sheer terror and thrill of putting my work out there for anyone to see, and the process of letting go of the results.
+This has not been the easiest thing to do, but it’s been one of the most freeing things I have ever done, next to psychotherapy, flying in an airplane, and serving the poor in another country.

-Today, the only thing I want to write about today is my gratitude for you, the dear readers who take time out of your busy days to read my work.
+Today, the only thing I want to write about today is my gratitude for you, my dear readers who take time out of your busy days to read my work.

 Thank you for reading, for posting uplifting comments, for your encouragement, friendship, support, investment, and love.
 Some of you persuaded me regularly to keep writing and posting, no matter what happens.
-Some of you read my blog and think about what I have written and share no comments, which is also fine, as technology can be a double-edged sword of pleasure and annoyance.
+Others read my blog and have reflected on what I have written and have not commented, which is also fine, as technology can be a double-edged sword of pleasure and annoyance.

 I totally get it and thank you anyway.

 For me, writing is not only an activity to do in solitude but one that pulls me into the embrace of humanity, the embrace of a God who works in the economy of grace, through others, nature, community, and time.
 I write because I long to connect with others whose lives reflect the desire to rise above the difficulties they face each day.

 So just imagine you and I are having a cup of tea together at my house.
 I put water in the electric kettle in my tea station and grab a couple of my favorite mugs off the black rack on my wall above the painting of the joyful woman.
 You and I sit down together over a cup of tea, a meal, and we break bread together.
 Truly, this is what writing feels like, and this metaphor uplifts and fortifies me for the daily journey.